melodyhway/Analysis-of-Nonprofit-Donations/README.md

 ## Data Structure and Data Validation
-The data contains 1,066 records on the donations made during the FY 2024-2025 fiscal year.
-It contains the following columns:
+The data contains 1,066 records on donations made during the 2024-2025 fiscal year with the following columns:

 | Column Name | Data Type | Descriptor |
 | :------- | :------: | :-------|